SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Results

 \subsection{Effect of pruning on inference time}

-On pruning all the views uniformly, a linear decrease in inference time was observed.
-The inference time was normalized using min-max normalization and has been plotted below in Figure \ref{fig:pruning-v-time}.
-This enabled us to reduce the inference time of the MVCNN model significantly by pruning the model.
+Similar to the effect of pruning on model size, a near linear decrease in inference time was observed.
+The inference time was normalized using min-max normalization and has been plotted in Figure \ref{fig:fig-6}c.
+The inference time of the MVCNN model was significantly reduced by pruning the model.
 The reduction in the number of filters after pruning reduces the number of computations required, thus speeding up inference.
+Beyond simple filter reduction, the inclusion of the device performance factor in the optimization loop ensures that simulated nodes with higher computational costs are pruned more aggressively.
+This directly addresses the “bottleneck subnetwork” problem, where the slowest device determines the end-to-end latency of the distributed system.